dccuchile/GLUES/README.md

 Bosque		I-PER
 ```

-The dataset[\[5\]][5] is presented a one word per line followed with its respective entity tag.
+The dataset[\[6\]][6] is presented as one word per line followed with its respective entity tag.
 An empty line represents the end of a sentence.
 This dataset provides standar train, dev and test sets and the performance in this task is measured with F1 rate.
 For this task, precision is the percentage of named entities found that are correct and recall is the percentage of named entities present in the corpus that are found.

 ### Part-of-Speech Tagging (_missing confirmation for dataset selection_)